Matsumoto Japan Travel Guide

 FAQ

-Can I visit Kamikochi as a day trip from Matsumoto?
+Can you do a Kamikochi day trip from Matsumoto?

-What's the best way to get around Matsumoto?
+When is the best time to visit Matsumoto?